bediger4000/knights-tour/README.md

 An implementation of the "knight's tour" puzzle.

+### Daily Coding Problem: Problem #962 [Hard]

+This problem was asked by Google.

+A knight's tour is a sequence of moves by a knight on a chessboard such that all squares are visited once.

+Given N,
+write a function to return the number of knight's tours on an N by N chessboard.

 ## Build and Run

 This is a simple Go program with no dependencies outside the